malicolm/TestGitTutorial/Git Tutorial.md

     git init

+to initize a new, empty repository.

 followed by:

     git remote add origin https://github.com/YOUR_USERNAME/REPOSITORY_NAME.git

- and
+ which connects the newly created (command line) empty repository to the (gitbhub.com) one created in step two.

+ then type:

     git add .

 The git add . adds all files that have been changed since the last push in the directory to be "staged".
+Staged files can still be unstaged and edited.
+Staging is used as a midway point before committing the changes to your local repository.

 Alternatively, if you want to add specific individual files you can type

     git add filename.filetype

-Next, you need to commit those changes by typing
+Next, you need to commit those changes by typing:

     git commit -m "message about changes"

-then,
+committing does not publish the changes online, rather it stores them in your local repository.

+then, to publish your local changes to github, type:

     git branch -M main
     git push -u origin main